SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: onAppear(PS, handler)

-		:param PS: a :py:class:`Pattern` object or a string (path to an image file or just plain text.

-		:param handler: the name of a handler function in the script

-		With the given region you register an observer, that should wait for the pattern to be there or to appaear and is activated with the next call of ``observe()``.
-In the moment the internal find operation with the given pattern is successful during observation, your handler is called and the observation is paused until you return from your handler.
+		With the given region you register an ``APPEAR`` event, whose pattern/image/text is looked for to be there or to appaear while running an observation with the next call of ``observe()``.
+In the moment the observation is successful for that event, your registered handler is called and the observation is paused until you return from your handler.

 		With the first appearence, the observation for this event is terminated.
 		If you want the observation for this event to be continued, you have to use :py:meth:`SikuliEvent.repeat` before leaving the handler.

+		:param PS: a :py:class:`Pattern` object or a string (path to an image file or just plain text)

+		:param handler: the name of a handler function in the script

+		:return: a string as unique name of this event :ref:`to identify this event later <NamedObserveEvents>`

 	.. py:method:: onVanish(PS, handler)

+		With the given region you register a ``VANISH`` event, whose pattern/image/text is looked for to not be there or to vanish while running an observation with the next call of ``observe()``.
+In the moment the observation is successful for that event, your registered handler is called and the observation is paused until you return from your handler.

+		With the first vanishing, the observation for this event is terminated.
+		If you want the observation for this event to be continued, you have to use :py:meth:`SikuliEvent.repeat` before leaving the handler.

 		:param PS: a :py:class:`Pattern` object or a string (path to an image file or just plain text.

 		:param handler: the name of a handler function in the script

-		With the given region you register an observer, that should wait for the pattern to be not there or to vanish and is activated with the next call of ``observe()``.
-In the moment the internal find operation on the given pattern fails during observation, your handler is called and the observation is paused until you return from your handler.

-		With the first vanishing, the observation for this event is terminated.
-		If you want the observation for this event to be continued, you have to use :py:meth:`SikuliEvent.repeat` before leaving the handler.
+		:return: a string as unique name of this event :ref:`to identify this event later <NamedObserveEvents>`

 	.. py:method:: onChange([minChangedSize], handler)

+		With the given region you register a ``CHANGE`` event.
+While running an observation with the next call of ``observe()``, it is looked for changes in that region.
+		A change is, if some non-overlapping rectengular areas of the given minimum size changes its pixel content from one observation step to the next.
+		In the moment the observation is successful for that event, your registered handler is called and the observation is paused until you return from your handler.

 		:param minChangedSize: the minimum size in pixels of a change to trigger a change event.
 			If omitted: 50 is used (see :py:attr:`Settings.ObserveMinChangedPixels`).
 		:param handler: the name of a handler function in the script

-		With the given region you register an observer, that should wait for the visual content of the given region to change and is activated with the next call of ``observe()``.
-In the moment the visual content changes during observation, your handler is called and the observation is paused until you return from your handler.
+		:return: a string as unique name of this event :ref:`to identify this event later <NamedObserveEvents>`

 		Here is a example that highlights all changes in an observed region.
 		::